CollinearGroup/collinear-dashboard/README.md

 ### Deploy

-Currently we publish 2 containers due to some limitations of the production environment.
-Build and publish those with the `./publish.sh` script.
+Build and publish all containers with the `./publish.sh` script.

-Then refer to the [collinear-dashboard-server-config](https://gitlab.com/collinear/collinear-dashboard-server-config) repo for deployment configs.
+Then refer to the [collinear-dashboard-server-config](https://gitlab.com/collinear/collinear-dashboard-server-config) repo for deployment configs and info.

 ## Contributing